 To learn more about how to use the features on this page, watch our introductory video.

 West Nile Virus (WNV) is a vector-borne disease of public health importance in Ontario.
 Each week, we analyze provincial mosquito, human and weather data to produce a weekly vector surveillance report.
 Public health units provide us with mosquito and human data, and Environment Canada is our source for weather data.
-Until June 2016, weekly West Nile Virus surveillance reports were available in PDF form.
-This data, from 2002 year to the most recent surveillance week, is now available in the graphs below.
+Updated case counts are available every Wednesday below.
+Data from previous years is updated annually.

 For more information on the graphs, maps, and health unit codes, please read the West Nile Virus surveillance glossary and data caveats.
 If you have any questions, please contact email@example.com.

-There have been no reports of mosquitoes, or horses, testing positive for Eastern Equine Encephalitis (EEEV
+There have been no reports of horses testing positive for Eastern Equine Encephalitis (EEEV

-- Culiseta melanura is an important mosquito vector in the transmission cycle of EEEV as it is responsible for amplifying the virus in the bird population.
-This species was reported in relatively low numbers in week 33.
+- Culiseta melanura is an important mosquito vector in the transmission cycle of EEEV as it is responsible for amplifying the virus in the bird population; none were collected in week 40.